Woman struck, killed by minivan in South Philadelphia

 "It was like he couldn't stop.
 So he kind of pushed my car, and I got out of the way, and he barreled down the street," Carter said.

 The driver went on to hit more vehicles, injuring more drivers and passengers.
-Then police say he killed a 46 year old female pedestrian near Passayunk Avenue, and went on to hit more vehicles.
+Then police say he killed a 46-year-old female pedestrian Maria Jacovelli near Passayunk Avenue, and went on to hit more vehicles.

+Jacovelli was waiting for a ride after buying birthday party supplies for her 2-year-old grandson.
+Her 18-year-old daughter was standing next to her.

+"Out of nowhere the car comes up.
+It was smoking and had already been hit," said Melissa Flocco. " I remember running.
+She pushed me and I fell, I was on my hands and knees and the car kept going."

 Witnesses say he was driving at an estimated 70 miles per hour.